hsqmlzno1/Transferable-E2E-ABSA/README.md

 ## Task Definition

-**1) E2E-ABSA**: This task aims to jointly learn aspects as well as their sentiments from user reviews, whch can be effectively formulated as an end-to-end manner based on the unified tagging scheme.
+**1) E2E-ABSA**: This task aims to jointly learn aspects as well as their sentiments from user reviews, whch can be effectively formulated as an end-to-end sequence labeling problem based on the unified tagging scheme.

 The unified tagging is similar to the NER tagging.